DPNT-Sourcecode/CHK-dzfx01/TAG.md

 # How to update and release new client library

-Change library version is:
+Change library version in:
-- `build.gradle`
+- src/BeFaster.Runner/BeFaster.Runner.csproj

 Runner version = Client version + Runner patch
 Example: